- July 22, 2019

 You can visually see how Bollinger bands reacts differently with sudden price shocks.

-Some traders utilize the Bollinger bands and the Keltner channel together to show a Bollinger squeeze.
-When the Bollinger is inside the keltner, the squeeze is on.
+Some traders utilize the Bollinger bands and the Keltner channel together to show a Bollinger Band Squeeze.
+When the Bollinger is inside the Keltner, the squeeze is on.
 This indicates a trading range is occurring.
 As a trade setup, the movement of the bands outside of the channel is the trigger.
 This would indicate that the price is potentially about to go on a run as price breaks from the trading range.

-Whether you are going to use the channel or Bollinger indicator for this trading system, is not the point.
+Whether you are going to use the Keltner channel or Bollinger Bands for this trading system, is not the point.
 You can use either because it is the concept we are looking at.

 Price Channel Trading Plan

-Trading pullbacks is best done in a market that has exhibited a strong push in a direction.
+Trading pullbacks is best done in a market that has exhibited a strong push in a direction in a trending market.
 This is based on swing analysis where you want to see conviction in a market swing that indicates another move in the same direction.

-Using the Keltner channel, we can use travel outside the bands as an indication there was conviction in the swing.
+Using the Keltner channel, we can use price traveling outside the bands as an indication there was conviction in the swing.